ProfessionalsAndrew C. Finch

 Andrew’s notable representations as antitrust counsel include:

-- Spirit Airlines, Inc., a Florida-based airline, in its $3.8 billion sale to JetBlue Airways Corporation, a New York-based airline.
+- Spirit Airlines, Inc., a Florida-based airline, in its $3.8 billion sale to JetBlue Airways Corporation, a New York-based airline, and related private litigation.

 - Uber Technologies in the DOJ Antitrust Division’s review and clearance of its $2.65 billion acquisition of Postmates.

 - Anheuser-Busch InBev in its acquisition of Craft Brew Alliance, a publicly traded U.S.-based beer brewing company.

 - Apollo Global Management and its subsidiaries in connection with multiple transactions.

 - Mastercard in connection with the antitrust review of its acquisition of Finicity Inc., a company that aggregates data from consumers’ bank accounts; and in its acquisition of Ekata, a leading provider of digital identity verifications solutions.

 - Fédération Internationale de Football Association (FIFA) in the Relevent Sports USSF dispute, which involves allegations of anticompetitive behavior relating to attempts to organize a regular season professional football game, between two non-U.S. teams, in the United States.